 Activity 1 Diagram a Tree/ Diagram Your Skeleton/ Diagram a Building

 Research nature’s structure.
 Diagram a section of a tree and label its key parts: roots, trunk, branches, leaves.
-It is amazing that some trees can cantilever or extend without support branches wider than the tree is tall!
+It is amazing that some trees can cantilever, or extend, without support branches wider than the tree is tall!

 Activity 2 Structural Forces at Work

 Two principal forces in any structure can be seen when you draw a line along the edge of a sponge to divide it into two sections.
 Bend the sponge.
 Notice that the holes on one side of the sponge are getting larger.
 This side is in tension.
 The holes on the other side are getting smaller.
 That side is in compression.
 Tension is like pulling apart and compression is like pushing together.
 Some materials are stronger in tension, others in compression.
+Take a look at the structural forces lab and explore forces on different materials.

 Activity 3 Columns + Beams